cillian64/makita_aws_rx/README.md

 Really simple receiver for the Makita AWS bluetooth wireless dust extractor system.

+Runs on Micropython on a Raspberry Pi Pico W.

 Doesn't actually support pairing at all, just listens to any Makita AWS transmitter in range.